Ivy Raider ‘Moneyball for Gunnery’

 Stryker embedded trainer and the number of platform-certified master gunners in a company are statistically

-percent, dashed blue lines denote statistical significance of 90 percent, and black lines indicate
+dashed blue lines denote statistical significance of 90 percent, and black lines indicate non-statistically

-This is important, as robust variables indicate statistical significance.
-The slightly lower Akaike
+important, as robust variables indicate statistical significance.
+The slightly lower Akaike Information Criteria

 Figure 3 — Relationship Between Platform MGs per Company and Crew Q1 Probability